gazebosim/gz-sim/README.md

 export GZ_CONFIG_PATH=/usr/local/share/gz:$HOME/ws/install/share/gz
 ```

-where `$HOME/ws` is an example colcon workspace used to build Gazebo
+where `$HOME/ws` is an example colcon workspace used to build Gazebo.

+On Windows, `gz sim` (i.e. running both server and GUI in one command) doesn't yet work.
+To run Gazebo Sim on Windows, you need to run the server in one terminal (`gz sim -s <other args>`)
+and the GUI in another terminal (`gz sim -g <other args>`).
+Remember this when reading through
+all Gazebo Sim tutorials.
+Also remember that Conda and `install\setup.bat` need to be sourced
+in both terminals (as well as any changes to `GZ_PARTITION` and other environment variables).

 # Documentation